“And We have certainly made the Quran easy for remembrance, so is there any who will remember?” [Quran, 54:17]

 Repeat with your tongue (aloud) – The more you repeat, the more you remember.
 Memorization is easier in the early morning when your mind is fresh.
 Don’t take such long breaks (a week or so) that it makes you lazy and distracts you from your goal.

-Another way to track your memorization is this website: QuranoMeter
+1) Track your memorization through this website: QuranoMeter

 Once you have memorized them, recite them in your prayer.
 Break them down to five verses or so each rak’ah for ease.
 Practice makes a person perfect.
 Consistency is the key.
 Try not to start your new lesson until you’re finished with the revision of a previous one.
 Keep your mus’haf (copy of the Qur’an) with you at all times.
 So you can catch whatever time you may have.